OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-08.md

 ## 1 Kings 8:32

-then hear in heaven and act and judge Your servants,
+then hear in heaven and act, judging Your servants,
 condemning the wicked by bringing his way on his own head,
 and justifying the righteous by giving him according to his righteousness.